Economy of Australia: Employment

-According to the Australian Bureau of Statistics (ABS) seasonally adjusted estimates, the unemployment rate remained steady at 4.2% in August 2025 while the labour force participation rate dropped 0.1 points to 66.8%.
-The participation rate for 15- to 24-year-olds decreased by 0.4 points to 70.6% while the unemployment rate for this group was steady at 9.8%.
-According to the ABS, in August 2025, the underemployment rate decreased by 0.1 points to 5.8%, while the underutilisation rate (the unemployed plus the under-employed) decreased by 0.2 points to 9.9% seasonally adjusted.
+According to the Australian Bureau of Statistics (ABS) seasonally adjusted estimates, the unemployment rate remained steady at 4.3% in March 2026 while the labour force participation rate decreased 0.1 points to 66.8%.
+The participation rate for 15- to 24-year-olds decreased by 0.7 points to 71.2% while the unemployment rate for this group decreased by 0.1 points to 10.1%.
+According to the ABS, in March 2026, the underemployment rate increased by 0.1 points to 5.9%, while the underutilisation rate (the unemployed plus the under-employed) increased by 0.1 points to 10.2% seasonally adjusted.

 As of June 2025, the number of JobSeeker Payment recipients stands at 883,700 or 5.8% of the labour force.

 The accuracy of official unemployment figures has been brought into question in the Australian media due to discrepancies between the methods of different research bodies (Roy Morgan versus the ABS), differing definitions of the term 'unemployed' and the ABS' practice of counting under-employed people as "employed".

 As of July 2025, the Australia labour force were employed in the following industries (seasonally adjusted) :